Kenseikai-Banner

 • And to promote peace and prosperity among all peoples.

-Philippe started Kendo in 1987 in Paris with Pierre Delorme Sensei, but stopped in 1990 for bad reasons (work! ;-) )
+Philippe started Kendo in 1987 in Paris with Pierre Delorme Sensei, but for futile reason: work, family relocation in USA then in UK... he stopped in the 90’s.

 PhN